Zenithatic/FlashLight/README.md

 # FlashLight
- A lightweight flashcard creator for language learners and students, made for the IB HL CS internal assessment.
+ A lightweight flashcard creator for language learners and students.